 CVI exists to aid the groups in their common purpose of carrying the AA message to the alcoholic who still suffers and was established to carry out certain functions common to all the groups--functions which are best handled by a centralized office.

 Some of these are:

 AA Hotline and Inquiries: We provide a listing in the telephone directory and receive inquires for help.
 We refer callers to AA Groups, or if immediate help is required, we have a twelve stepper call them.
 The hotline is staffed by AA volunteers and open to any AA member wanting to be of service.
-If you would like more info on hotline service and manning the CVI Office, contact our Hotline Coordinator, Phil, at our mail page and choose Hotline.
+If you would like more info on hotline service and/or working at the CVI Office, contact Hotline Info at our mail page .

-Literature: AA Literature is available for sale through the office or by sending in your order to our Literature Chairperson, Big Dave, at our mail page and choose Literature.
+Literature: AA Literature is available for sale through the office.
+Contact our mail page and choose Literature to request more info.

 Meeting Lists: Meeting lists are available on-line here or you may pick one up at the office or a local meeting.

 Events: CVI historically has had three events annually.
 All of these events are centered on a main AA speaker meeting but are all unique.
-Contact Jerry G, Events Coordinator, at our mail page for information on any of our events.
+Contact CVIAA Events Coordinator, at our mail page for information on any of our events.

 C-Vine Newsletter: Our C-Vine Editor assembles a newsletter approximately every month or two.
 The newsletter is designed to inform the groups and members of upcoming events, to inform the members of service positions that are open, to challenge and inform our members of issues dealing with Alcoholics Anonymous and the disease of alcoholism, and to sometimes even provide a little Rule 62 humor.